infinum/design-handbook/Design process/Discovery/Usability testing.md

 Send documents to participants to sign. <br>
 <br> - Confidentiality statement (NDA),
 <br> - Statement of Consent.
 Ping HR for this.
-We use
+We use [Hello sign](https://www.hellosign.com/) for remote documents signing.
+You'll need to send HR the list of participant's email addresses and versions of NDA and Consent that participants need to sign.
+Colleagues from HR will ping you as participants start signing the documents.

+10. **Prep participants** for testing.
+Send them the 🗝 [prep email](https://docs.google.com/document/d/1tJWRe_ynST6CYKGrWsqAEq9m1Hobp6sBsf1titqIo0I/edit?usp=sharing) so that they know what to expect and have up to date browser needed for Maze to run smoothly.

+11. **Reserve timeslots** at Infinum's Zoom account.
+Send your PM the testing schedule and ask them to reserve these timeslots for you.
+Zoom usually has the most stable video connection and it lets you record the call online.
+Online recording is better because your Mac will quickly start dragging if you record it locally.

 ## 2. Conducting usability testing

 ### Do a test run
 Before the official user sessions, make sure you do a test run.
-Simulate a testing in Infinum’s offices and choose a colleague most similar to the target audience.
+Simulate a testing in Infinum’s offices or via video call and choose a colleague most similar to the target audience.
 Participants include:

 - the user,
 - facilitator,